 The first Arkansas Energy Code was enacted in 1979 and was based on the 1977 Model Code for Energy Conservation in New Building Construction (MCEC), which references ASHRAE/IES Standard 90-1975.
 Legislation was approved in January 1993, giving the AEO the authority to adopt new standards through a rule-making process.
 The AEO adopted a new code in October 1994, that became effective June 1, 1995.
 This code references ASHRAE Standard 90.1-1989 for commercial buildings and is based on the 1992 Model Energy Code (MEC) for residential buildings.
 The code was again editorially revised on May 3, 1995.
 This revision made no substantive changes to the energy code.
 The 2004 Arkansas Energy Code, based on the 2003 IECC, became effective October 1, 2004.
 For commercial structures, the 2004 code adopts ASHRAE Standard 90.1-2001, except for low rise buildings.

 HB1663 Act 1494 was enacted in April 2009, to promote the conservation of energy and natural resources in buildings owned by public agencies and institutions of higher education.
 Energy use in all existing state buildings must be reduced by 20% of 2008 levels by 2014 and 30% by 2017.
 Public buildings must be certified to be 10% more efficient than ASHRAE Standard 90.1-2007, as it existed on January 1, 2009.

-Climate Zone 4 has the same prescriptive requirements as Climate Zone 3.
+Revised the Climate Zone 4 values to match Climate Zone 3 prescriptive requirements.
 REScheck can be used to show compliance based on the UA Trade Off Approach to the 2009 IECC.